 If you want to read more of my other Photo Editing articles, then follow the links below:

-- Pixlr-O-Matic is another photo editing software which specializes in Vintage and Retro photo effects.
-Read my review with tutorial and samples on how to achieve the effects at 'Pixlr-o-matic for Vintage & Retro Photo Effects - Free Online Photo Editor - Review'
+- Pixlr-O-Matic is another photo editing software that specializes in Vintage and Retro photo effects.
+Read my review with tutorial and samples on how to achieve the effects at 'Pixlr-o-Matic for Vintage & Retro Photo Effects - Free Online Photo Editor - Review'

 Kalmiya from North America on February 27, 2014: